dognotdog/smol_servo/README.md

 # Board Revisions

+## V0.3

+### Bugfixes
+ - (10) connects DRV8323 VREF to 3V3 plane

 ## V0.2

+### Known Bugs
+ - (10) VREF pin of DRV8323 not connected to 3V3
+ - (11) VREF pin of STM32G4 not connected to 3V3

 ### Bugfixes
- - (1): adds bus voltage analog input to PB11, moves DRVSEL to PC6
+ - (1): adds bus voltage analog input to PB11, moves DRVSEL to PB12 (nixing NSS, see (8))
- - (2): connect B4/B9 pins on USB connector
+ - (2): connect B4/B9 pins on USB connectors
  - (5): Q8/9/10 changed be GSD in schematic, as they should be for the SSM3K35CTC, resulting in 180deg rotation
  - (6): moved C3 a nudge further away from DM via
  - (7): force thermals on J4 and J5
  - (8) Remove U2 and DRVSCS/ASCS lines and replace them directly with DRVSEL/ASEL
  - (9) Add R30 as 10K pullup on MISO

+### Enhancements

+#### Additional VBUS Cap

+Adds two additional 10uF capacitor to VBUS, for a total of 60uF capacitance.
+For a 50V bus, and a 1R load, which is 50A max current, and 50kHz PWM, that means a single full PWM cycle can drain `50*20e-6 = 1000 uC`.
+At 50v, the cap charge is 3000uC, so the bus voltage could still drop by nearly 20V without an external buffer cap.

+Same load with 10V, it's a 10A max and thus only a 100uC discharge, which is a 2V drop, or again 20% of bus voltage.

+VBUS caps have been relocated so that each FET pair gets one next to it, plus one at the VBUS input.

+#### VDD and VBUS sense dividers

+Sensing VBUS was added for controlling the brake resistor when the voltage rises too much.

+Sensing VDD is for ...?

+#### Portruding power connectors

+Power connectors have been moved to portrude from the 42x42mm footprint, so that the board can be mounted on the back surface or very close to the back surface of a motor without the through-hole power connectors being in danger of touching the motor casing.

 ## V0.1